sourcefrog/conserve/doc/format.md

 byte-by-byte comparison of their (typically UTF-8) byte string form.
 Then, similarly compare the filenames.

+Note that this is not the same as a simple comparison of the strings.

 This means that all the files in a single directory are stored together, and ahead of any subdirectories.